brotkrueml/schema/Documentation/Developer/Events.rst

 -------------

 The standardised way, which is available since TYPO3 v10.
-If you are using TYPO3 v10, use event listeners to be future-proof.
+If you are using TYPO3 v10 or above, use event listeners to be future-proof.

 .. seealso::